Azure/autorest.typescript/test/integration/generated/subscriptionIdApiVersion/README.md

-# SubscriptionIdApiVersionClient library for JavaScript
+# SubscriptionIdApiVersion client library for JavaScript

-This package contains an isomorphic SDK (runs both in node.js and in browsers) for SubscriptionIdApiVersionClient.
+This package contains an isomorphic SDK (runs both in Node.js and in browsers) for SubscriptionIdApiVersion client.

 Some cool documentation.